mnosov622/GeeriusAI/README.md

 # GeeriusAI

 Welcome to the AI platform!
-This powerful tool empowers you to engage with AI in various exciting ways: from having conversations to generating images, videos, music, and even code.
+This powerful tool empowers you to engage with AI in various exciting ways: from having conversations to generating images, music, text-to-speech and even code.

 ## Features